 Horizons at Harley

-An Academic and Enrichment Program Serving Low-Income RCSD Students
+An Academic and Enrichment Program Serving Rochester City School District Students

-Believing in the potential of all children, The Harley School has led the way in summer learning for students from low-income Rochester families for 25 years.
+Believing in the potential of all children, The Harley School has led the way in summer learning for students from Rochester City School District families for 25 years.

-Founded in 1995, Horizons at Harley makes a nine-year commitment to 140 K-8 students from the city of Rochester and provides year-round support and mentorship for 30 high school students in the Rise program.
+Founded in 1995, Horizons at Harley makes a nine-year commitment to 140 K-8 students from the city of Rochester and provides year-round support through its Saturday academy.
 Horizons students spend six weeks each summer on Harley’s campus engaged in a full-day program that blends high-quality academics with cultural enrichment and typically make two to three-month gains in math and reading.
 The program is proven to close the opportunity gap through long-term, deep engagement with students and families.
 More than 95% of Horizons 8th grade graduates have gone on to complete high school and more than 70% have gone on to higher education.

 “The commitment to Horizons being at Harley is an expression of who we aspire to be as a community.”